Fonyuy45/phd_test/README.md

 **Rotation-Translation Coupling:**
 When both translation and rotation occur simultaneously (as in the S-curve section of the test path), the corner velocity constraint becomes the dominant limiting factor.
-This is exactly the challenge mentioned in the interview preparation materials regarding large objects.
+This is the challenge mentioned regarding large objects.

 ## Testing & Validation